Skip to content

 Figure 7-7 Balanced binary tree

 Figure 7-8 shows the ideal and degenerate structures of binary trees.
-A binary tree becomes a "perfect binary tree" when every level is filled; while it degenerates into a "linked list" when all nodes are biased toward one side.
+When every level of a binary tree is filled, it reaches the "perfect binary tree" state; when all nodes are biased toward one side, the binary tree degenerates into a "linked list".

-- A perfect binary tree is an ideal scenario where the "divide and conquer" advantage of a binary tree can be fully utilized.
+• A perfect binary tree is the ideal case, fully leveraging the "divide and conquer" advantage of binary trees.

 Figure 7-8 The Best and Worst Structures of Binary Trees